 DeStefano: None.
 This department already has the blocks and people in place to succeed in the 21st century.
 What they need is a sheriff with the command experience and training to implement a crime-control model.
 Nothing in this Sheriff’s Department is measured, and what gets measured gets done.
 And no one is held accountable for results.
 There is no more faking his way through this.
 In this race I’m the only candidate with the knowledge and background to accomplish what needs to be accomplished.

 Langley: All of our officers should wear body cameras, so both our deputies and the public are held accountable.
 I’d like to deploy the resources we already have more strategically.
 I’ve patrolled every mile of Putnam County.
 I know our communities, and I understand the capacity of existing police forces.
 I know where deputies need a strong presence and where they serve best as backup.
 I will match protection to needs, deploying services for optimal safety and cost efficiency.
 I will emphasize community policing and get our deputies into communities.
 Distance between deputies and the people they work for is not strategically advantageous.
 We all need to trust each other and work together.

 Smith: We continue to have a positive relationship with our county executive and the Legislature and work to submit a responsible budget that provides the programs we need to help keep the county safe.
 We strive to limit the burden on our taxpayers and keep Putnam with one of the lowest county-level taxes in the state.
 Our low and declining crime rate is indicative that we are getting the needed resources.
 We may need more resources as we continue to fight the war on drugs and opioid abuse.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.